The Ultimate Guide to Hiring Virtual Assistants in 2025

 • Updating changes in your calendar

 For example, if you are traveling, your virtual assistant can book appointments for you with key contacts in the destination area.
-They can also track your preferences (or your contacts' preferences) for meeting locations and times.
+They can also track your preferences (or those of your contacts) for meeting locations and times.

 Professionals that use virtual assistants for these tasks include: